 Additionally, pupils from Years 2 through 6 are encouraged to use Time Tables Rockstars as a means of developing their rapid recall of multiplication facts.

 In early February, pupils worked collaboratively on their entrepreneurial skills.
-Each class was given a small set amount of money to design and implement a business stall where their aim was to make the most amount of profit.
+Each class was given a small amount of money to design and implement a business stall where their aim was to make the greatest profit.
 They needed to consider their target market, the cost of their resources and customer turnover when planning their stalls.

 Parents: Have you tried the FREE White Rose Maths app designed to build the speed and accuracy of basic number facts?
 It’s all about targeted practice in engaging, one-minute chunks!
 Click on the image for more information.